espressif/vscode-esp-idf-extension/docs/SETUP.md

 > **NOTE:** Currently the python package `pygdbmi` used by the debug adapter still depends on some Python 2.7 libraries (libpython2.7.so.1.0) so make sure that the Python executable in `idf.pythonBinPath` you use contains these libraries.
 This will be dropped in later versions of ESP-IDF.

+> **NOTE**: If you want to use an ESP-IDF version < 5.0, make sure that IDF_PATH and IDF_TOOLS_PATH doesn't have any spaces since they were no suported in previous versions.

 After choosing any of the previous options, a status page is displayed showing ESP-IDF, tools and python environment setup progress status.
 When the setup is finished, a message is shown that "All settings have been configured.
 You can close this window."

 > **NOTE:** Check the [troubleshooting](../README.md#Troubleshooting) section if you have any issue.